TheGogy/sudoku-solver/README.md

 # <a name="intro"></a>Intro
 This is my solution to the problem proposed by CW1 of the AI module.
-It is an agent that, on my i5-11400h processor, can solve a sudoku in an average of under a millisecond.
+It is an agent that, on my i5-11400h processor, can solve a sudoku in an average of 0.75 milliseconds.
 I have chosen to use Donald Knuth's Algorithm X for this, as the removal of rows and columns from matrix A is an efficient method for constraint propagation.

 # <a name="usage"></a>How to use the solver